 Child care, adult day care, and outside-school-hours care centers may charge a single fee to cover tuition, meals, and all other day care services; such arrangements are called nonpricing programs.
 Alternatively, they may operate pricing programs, in which separate fees are charged for meals.
 An institution must describe its pricing policy in a free and reduced price policy statement submitted to its State agency.
 The vast majority of these centers operate nonpricing programs.
-Nevertheless, institutions must determine the eligibility of children and adults enrolled at these centers for free or reduced price meals because such determinations affect the reimbursement rates for meals served to the participants.
-Family day care homes are prohibited from charging separately for meals.
+Nevertheless, institutions must determine the eligibility of children and adults enrolled at these centers for free or reduced price meals because such determinations affect the reimbursement rates for meals.
 At-risk afterschool programs and emergency shelters are prohibited from charging for meals altogether.